terraform-google-modules/terraform-google-iam/README.md

     This variable controls the module's behavior, by default is set to "additive", possible options are:

       - additive: add members to role, old members are not deleted from this role.
-      - authoritative: set the role's members, other roles' members are not deleted.
+      - authoritative: set the role's members, other roles' members are deleted.

 - Bindings